 Oil filled radiators: how do they work?

-A traditional shape for a greater heating surface
+Traditional design for a greater heating surface

 Oil filled radiators

-Additional heating device
+Additional heating devices

-Oil filled radiators: shape, size and power
+Oil filled radiators design and power ratings

 Radiator size and heating surface

 Oil filled radiators are designed to be portable and can be moved from one room to another as required.
 These compact devices don’t take up a lot of room and can therefore be a great alternative to larger radiator system.